 Did you know sales teams rarely use the marketing content provided to them?
 That’s right.
 They only use about 10% of the marketing materials handed over to them internally.

-Coordinate meetings between your sales rep and marketing department.
-It is important they have open discussions about what works and what doesn’t as well as what the sales reps wish they had.
+Coordinate meetings between your sales rep and the marketing department.
+It is important they have open discussions about what works and what doesn’t, as well as what the sales reps wish they had.
 Marketing can also talk through how and why things are created as well as the importance of timelines in creating materials.
-Now both sides may feel this is a waste of time; but it isn’t!
+Now both sides may feel this is a waste of time, but it isn’t!

 Marketing efforts aren’t just for the external sales process.
 They are also beneficial for internal usage.
 This includes training, scripts, data and publications.
 Through this, each department can better understand how they ultimately work together as they plan and implement marketing content with the sales reps and even celebrate the team’s successes.
 When the content doesn’t work as hoped, the marketing department will also be able to help reframe content for those leads that don’t end in sales.
 Throughout it all, the sales reps are also communicating what they are noticing in their own interactions with leads, and they can ultimately focus on what they know best: making the sale.

 As you can see, this process of collaboration with marketing and the sales reps isn’t a one-time occurrence.
 It also doesn’t end after a campaign is conducted or a brochure is printed.
 Instead it should be a regular part of conversations for planning and content creation.
 The two departments should work together as they both want the same end result of closing the deal.
 It may reminding them at times they are a team working toward the same goal.